Baby Registry Checklist: 20 Must-Haves

 8. Nursing Pillow

 Whether you plan to nurse your baby or not, these pillows are a must-have.
 You and your baby will be kept comfortable while nursing or bottle-feeding, and a good nursing pillow will also hold your baby in the ideal position for latching and digestion.
 Another great thing about these pillows is if guests are coming over and they have young kids that want to hold the baby, these can be perfect for safely positioning baby on a child’s lap without too much worry.
+Check out our list of the best nursing pillows.

 9. Diaper Bag